jmenichole/DegensAgainstDecency/README.md

 ## 🎉 Credits

-Built with ❤️ for the party game community.
-Special thanks to:
+Made by degens for degens ❤️ Special thanks to:
 - Discord for OAuth integration
 - OpenAI for AI content generation
 - Socket.IO for real-time communication